Vishnutejas-2005/bb/README.md

 | **Kunjan Manoj Kumar S** | manojkumark@iisc.ac.in |

 **Acknowledgement:**
-This project involved the extensive use of AI agents and coding assistants (such as Chantgpt, Gemini, etc.) for generating boilerplate code, debugging assistance, and clarifying complex API/Cloud configuration steps.
+This project involved the extensive use of AI agents and coding assistants (such as Chatgpt, Gemini, etc.) for generating boilerplate code, debugging assistance, and clarifying complex API/Cloud configuration steps.

  ---